Imprints of vector field non-standard couplings on solar neutrino flux: Vector screening model

-In Figure \ref{fig1}, we show the profile corresponding to the above solution, where we see the analog of the thin-shell effect and how the field profile goes to zero very rapidly inside the object.
+In figure \ref{fig2}, we show the profile corresponding to the above solutions for different vector-matter coupling parameters $\beta$, where we see the analog of the thin-shell effect and how the field profile goes to zero very rapidly inside the Sun.
+It is evident that, while inside the Sun, the field value is negligible, the field takes non-zero asymptotic values outside the Sun.
+For stronger couplings, the field obtains fewer values, and tends to its asymptotic values at distances closer to the Sun's surface.